FancyFane/gateslap/README.md

 # gateslap
-Utility for generating traffic for VTGate.
+Utility for generating traffic for [Vitess](https://github.com/vitessio/vitess) VTGate.

 There are several knobs you can turn in the slapper.ini file the purpose of this utility is to generate light VTGate traffic for testing.
-SQL files are generated using mysqlslap
+Synthetic SQL files are generated using mysqlslap utility; this is how the name `gateslap` came to be.

 ## Requirements
 Python can pip install the packages for you, however, if you want the